GSD Disobedience Problems

 If you let your dog become the alpha, you’ll soon start to face a lot of problems.

 It will not only disobey you, but it will also ignore your commands.
-Make sure that the training sessions are no longer than a few minutes as it will become frustrating for your GSD.
+Make sure that the training sessions are no longer than a few minutes, as it will become frustrating for your GSD.
 Once your dog feels bored, it will get distracted and not listen to your commands and instructions.

-Making the Disobedient Behavior Stop!
+Making The Disobedient Behavior Stop!

 A German Shepherd’s natural instinct is to see other people and animals as a pack.
-Hence, they rank every member of the pack according to their behavior and itself as the pack leader.
+Hence, they rank every member of the pack according to their behaviour and themselves as the pack leader.
 When you let your dog dominate, it will start to ignore your commands because it has established itself as the leader of the pack.
 However, if you fail to establish your position as an alpha, your GSD will start to ignore your commands.

-To avoid this kind of behavior, a GSD owner should react immediately.
+To avoid this kind of behaviour, a GSD owner should react immediately.
 Don’t make your dog feel that it has gotten control over you.
 Stop it right away or give it a little tap on its head to tell it that you are still the boss.

 When your dog is playing with other dogs, it is actually having fun.
-However, when you call its name and order it to come to you, it will have to decide between stopping the play and coming to you OR ignoring you completely.
+However, when you call its name and order it to come to you, it will have to decide between stopping the play and coming to you or ignoring you completely.
 Of course, it is fun to play, and your dog is enjoying its time.
 So, why do you think it would listen to you?

 In situations like these, when your dog purposely ignores your instructions, you need to act immediately.
 You can: